Zaku Zachariah Tsükrü

 Zaku Zachariah Tsükrü (11 March 1947 – 17 September 2017) was an Indian public and student leader.
-He also served as the vice-president of the Naga People's Front.
+He served as the president of the Naga Students' Federation from 1973 to 1974 and the president of the Angami Public Organisation from 1990 to 1992.
+Tsükrü also served as the vice-president of the Naga People's Front.

 Early life

 Zaku Zachariah Tsükrü was born on 11 March 1947 to an Angami Naga family from Viswema.
 Tsükrü did his early education from John Government High School in Viswema and later completed his graduation from St. Anthony College in Shillong.

 Career

 Tsükrü served as president of Naga Students' Union, Shillong.
 Later, he served as the President of the Angami Public Organization and the Naga Students' Federation.

 In May 2013, Tsükrü was appointed as the vice-president of the Naga People's Front.

 Death

-Tsükrü passed away on 17 September 2017 at Kohima's Bethel Medical Centre, aged 70.
+Tsükrü died on 17 September 2017 at Kohima's Bethel Medical Centre, aged 70.